10 Essential Savoy Brown Songs

 Savoy Brown Photo: Jim Summaria, Press Photo: Ruf Records, U.K. Used with permission

 Our 10 Essential Savoy Brown Songs list presents a look into the music of one of the most legendary rock and roll blues bands ever.
-The question that first hit us here at classicrockhistory.com was how to chose ten songs from a band that has released albums for 50 years.
+The question that first hit us here at classicrockhistory.com was how to choose ten songs from a band that has released albums for 50 years.
 The band Savoy Brown has released forty five albums since 1967, counting studio and live releases.
 Sadly, Kim Simmonds passed away in December of 2022.

 The band’s first album, Shake Down, was issued in 1967.
 The band has gone through many lineup changes over the years.
 However, the one constant has been founding member and lead guitarist Kim Simmonds.
-The man’s guitar work has set the tone for all blues rock guitar players since 1965.
+The man’s guitar work has set the tone for all blues-rock guitar players since 1965.

 # 10 – I’m Tired